-- its status as a section of the District Attorney's Office helps to ensure that adequate prosecutorial resources are devoted to rape cases.
-This status also contributes to the remarkably high degree of support for the project from local law enforcement agencies; - its emphasis on coordination.
-The city police and the county sheriff participated in planning the Center; as a result, standard operating procedures in both law enforcement agencies ensure that the Center is an integral part of the processing of virtually every reported rape; - the cooperation of local judges, who collaborate in a system of "vertical prosecution," in which each rape case is assigned to a particular judge and pro-
+- · its status as a section of the District Attorney's Office helps to ensure that adequate prosecutorial resources are devoted to rape cases.
+This status also contributes to the remarkably high degree of support for the project from local law enforcement agencies. - · its emphasis on coordination.
+The city police and the county sheriff participated in planning the Center; as a result, standard operating procedures in both law enforcement agencies ensure that the Center is an integral part of the processing of virtually every reported rape.